tksh164/aumid-stopgap-tools/README.md

     .\mklnkwaumid.exe 'D:\temp\VSCode-Workspace1.lnk' Tksh164.VSCode.Workspace1 'C:\bin\runwaumid.exe' '-tp Tksh164.VSCode.Workspace1 \"Workspace1 (Workspace) - Visual Studio Code\" \"C:\Program Files\Microsoft VS Code\Code.exe\" \"D:\VSCode\Workspace1.code-workspace\"'
     ```

     - The **mklnkwaumid** creates `D:\temp\VSCode-Workspace1.lnk` file and sets `Tksh164.VSCode.Workspace1` to the shortcut file as an AppUserModelID.
-You can specify your own AppUserModelID, but it's should follow the [AppUserModelID form](#appusermodelid-form) and unique for each group on the taskbar.
+You can specify your own AppUserModelID, but it's should be follow the [AppUserModelID form](#appusermodelid-form).
+Also, it should be unique for each group on the taskbar.
     - The `D:\temp\VSCode-Workspace1.lnk` will launches the **runwaumid** with parameters.
     - The **runwaumid** executes `"C:\Program Files\Microsoft VS Code\Code.exe" "D:\VSCode\Workspace1.code-workspace"` then find the window that has `Workspace1 (Workspace) - Visual Studio Code` partially in the window's title text.
 After found the window, the **runwaumid** sets `Tksh164.VSCode.Workspace1` to the window as an AppUserModelID.
     - It is important that specify the same AppUserModelID both the shortcut (created by **mklnkwaumid**) and the window (executed via **runwaumid**) for grouping the pinned icon and windows.